 Ever find yourself in the same old rut when it comes to your workouts?
 Did the routine that you chose to do months ago get you great results in the beginning but now you’re starting to plateau?
 Learn how to keep your body guessing and achieve your fitness goals faster by mixing up your workout routine!

-Doing the same workout over and over is not only boring—it also slows down your results by not giving your muscles a chance to recover.
+Doing the same workout routine over and over is not only boring, it also slows your results by not giving your muscles a chance to recover.

-When you do the same workout over and over, your body eventually adapts to the routine.
+When you do the same workout routine over and over, your body eventually adapts to it.
 When this happens, progress comes to a screeching halt.

 And you get frustrated.

 Your motivation to become healthy falls by the wayside, and you stop exercising.
 You figure all that hard work is just a waste of time.

 It’s time to stop following the routines of other people in the gym.
 They probably watched some trainer work with his or her client and figured that was the best way to help them accomplish their own goals.

 But since they didn’t know what else to do, they followed that workout routine for weeks, months or possibly even YEARS!
 You may laugh at that, but when I worked in a gym, I saw the same people doing the same routines all the time.

 Or there were the people that either received an orientation or paid for a few sessions with me, got a routine designed for them, and then thought they were good.
 I remember seeing them a year later clutching that same piece of paper that I had given them during our few sessions together.